 We were so impressed with the basic room we booked for our first night that we booked the top suite for the last night of our trip so that no matter what privations we might suffer on the road, we could know that our last night would be in the total and complete luxury that the Hotel Ayasofya offers.

-To arrange a stay at the Ayasofya Hotel you go here or just visit directly
+To arrange a stay at the Ayasofya Hotel you can book directly

 Resit Sok Number 28